Ban Khok district: History

 The minor district (king amphoe) Ban Khok was established on 1 July 1977, when the two tambon Ban Khok and Muang Chet Ton were split off from Fak Tha district.
 Sub-districts Na Khum and Bo Bia were created in 1986.
 On 12 August 1987 it was upgraded to a full district.

 In 1984 a boundary dispute with neighboring Laos over the exact location of the watershed between the Mekong and the Nan Rivers led to an armed dispute between the two countries.
 The disputed area of 19 km2, covering three villages and about 1000 inhabitants, was finally given to Laos.

 Geography

 Neighboring districts are (from the south clockwise) Nam Pat and Fak Tha of Uttaradit Province, Na Muen and Na Noi of Nan province.
-To the east is Xaignabouli province of Laos.
+To the east is the Xaignabouli province of Laos.

 The main river of the district is the Pat River, a tributary of the Nan River.

 The district is in the Luang Prabang Range mountain area of the Thai highlands.